Nuclear-powered cruisers of the United States Navy

 In the early 1960s, the United States Navy was the world's first to have nuclear-powered cruisers as part of its fleet.
 The first such ship was USS Long Beach (CGN-9).
 Commissioned in late summer 1961, she was the world's first nuclear-powered surface combatant.
 She was followed a year later by USS Bainbridge (DLGN-25).
 While Long Beach was a 'true cruiser', meaning she was designed and built as a cruiser, Bainbridge began life as a frigate, though at that time the Navy was using the hull code "DLGN" for "destroyer leader, guided missile, nuclear".
 This was prior to the enactment of the 1975 ship reclassification plan, in which frigates (DLG/DLGN), which were essentially large destroyers, were reclassified as cruisers, so that the US Navy's numbers would compete with those of the Soviet Navy.
 Long Beach, the largest of all the nuclear cruisers, was equipped with a C1W cruiser reactor, while all the others were equipped with D2G destroyer reactors.

 In the summer of 1964, Long Beach and Bainbridge would meet up with USS Enterprise (CVAN-65), the Navy's first nuclear-powered aircraft carrier, to form Task Force One, an all-nuclear-powered naval unit.
 They would commence Operation Sea Orbit, in which they circumnavigated the globe without refuelling.
 It was a remarkable achievement for its time, a naval group capable of sailing over 48,000 km in just 65 days, without replenishment.

 In the spring of 1967 came the Navy's third nuclear-powered cruiser, (though initially labeled a frigate), USS Truxtun (DLGN-35), a heavily modified design based on the Belknap-class cruiser.
 Truxtun would be followed by the two-ship California class, beginning with USS California (CGN-36) in February 1974 and USS South Carolina (CGN-37) in January 1975.
 The US Navy was the only fleet in the world with nuclear-powered cruisers until 1974 when the USSR would begin construction on their own nuclear battlecruiser, the Soviet battlecruiser Kirov, lead ship of the Kirov class.
 The Soviets would build four in total, between 1974 and 1998.

-The last nuclear-powered cruisers the Americans would produce would be the four-ship Virginia class.
+The last nuclear-powered cruisers the US produced were the four-ship Virginia class.
 USS Virginia (CGN-38) was commissioned in 1976, followed by USS Texas (CGN-39) in 1977, USS Mississippi (CGN-40) in 1978, and finally USS Arkansas (CGN-41) in 1980.
-Ultimately, nuclear-powered ships would prove to be too costly to maintain, and they would all be retired between 1993 and 1999.
-A fifth Virginia-class vessel was initially planned but then cancelled.
+A fifth Virginia class vessel was initially planned but then cancelled.
+Ultimately, these nuclear-powered cruisers would prove to be too costly to maintain, and they would all be retired between 1993 and 1999.

 The US Navy currently has the largest fleet of nuclear-powered aircraft carriers and nuclear-powered submarines.